Resource

 } // Closing A: ExitCase.Completed

 We remark that, in both cases, resources are correctly released.
-If you're
+If your

-finalizer works in the same way for every possible ExitCase
+finalizer works in the same way for every possible ExitCase, then there's no

 If you want to know more, this conversation in the Kotlin Slack goes into more detail.